MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/manage/policy-management.md

 There are two Mailbox Policies that should be used to allow only corporate mailboxes to be added to the new Outlook:

 With the `AllowedOrganizationAccountDomains` parameter, admins can specify one or more domains, which are allowed to be added in Outlook.
-Check the syntax at [Set-OwaMailboxPolicy - Allowed Organization Account Domains](/powershell/module/exchange/set-owamailboxpolicy#-allowedorganizationaccountdomains).
+Check the syntax at [Set-OwaMailboxPolicy - AllowedOrganizationAccountDomains](/powershell/module/exchange/set-owamailboxpolicy#-allowedorganizationaccountdomains).

 Moreover, the `PersonalAccountsEnabled` parameter specifies whether to allow users to add their personal accounts.
-Check the syntax at [Set-owamailboxpolicy - personalaccountsenabled](/powershell/module/exchange/set-owamailboxpolicy#-personalaccountsenabled).
+Check the syntax at [Set-owamailboxpolicy - PersonalAccountsEnabled](/powershell/module/exchange/set-owamailboxpolicy#-personalaccountsenabled).

 ## Set Primary Account
 Users can change the primary account in Settings > Accounts > Email accounts > Manage for the account they want to designate as primary.

 :::image type="content" source="../manage/media/policy-management/policy-email-accounts-settings.png" alt-text="Screenshot that shows how to change the primary account in Email accounts Settings." lightbox="../manage/media/policy-management/policy-email-accounts-settings-lb.png":::

 We’re rolling out a new policy, *ChangeSettingsAccountEnabled* in the `OwaMailboxPolicy` cmdlet that allows organizations to set the organization account as primary so companies can ensure their policies will be applied.
-For more information about this policy, see [Set-OwaMailboxPolicy](/powershell/module/exchange/set-owamailboxpolicy#-changesettingsaccountenabled).
+For more information about this policy, see [Set-OwaMailboxPolicy - ChangeSettingsAccountEnabled](/powershell/module/exchange/set-owamailboxpolicy#-changesettingsaccountenabled).

 ## Disable automatic updating of weather location
 The Weather Enabled parameter specifies whether to enable or disable weather information in the calendar in Outlook on the web.
-Check the syntax at [Set-owamailboxpolicy - weatherEnabled](/powershell/module/exchange/set-owamailboxpolicy#-weatherenabled).
+Check the syntax at [Set-owamailboxpolicy - WeatherEnabled](/powershell/module/exchange/set-owamailboxpolicy#-weatherenabled).

 ## Disable Focused Inbox
 The `Set-organizationconfig: FocusedInboxOn`  cmdlet turns Focused Inbox Off in your organization.
 However, it doesn't block the availability of the feature for your users.
 If they want, they can still re-enable Focused Inbox again on each of their clients.
 For more information, see [Configure Focused Inbox for everyone in your organization](/microsoft-365/admin/setup/configure-focused-inbox).